SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

 ### Description

 Rarity and Pinkie throw a party announcing and celebrating their relationship.
-Rainbow asks if they’ve gone on a date, Pinkie thinks it's a great idea, asking Rarity out on the dance floor.
+Rainbow asks if they've gone on a date, Pinkie thinks it's a great idea, asking Rarity out on the dance floor.

 With the help of her friends, can Pinkie plan an amazing date for Rarity?
 Will she still be able to do it while helping Rainbow deal with her feelings for Fluttershy?